 “Your silence will not protect you.” –Audre Lorde

 I am a native of Southern California.
-I received a PhD in African American and African Diaspora Studies with a minor in Media Studies from Indiana University.
+I received a PhD in African American and African Diaspora Studies with a minor in Film and Media Studies from Indiana University.
 I hold a M.A. in Women’s Studies and M.Ed. from Claremont Graduate University.
 I graduated Summa Cum Laude from UCLA.

 I'm a Dangerous Black femme.